Frau liebkost ihren Beagle und gibt Zeolith für Hunde ins Hundefutter als Hausmittel für ein glänzendes Fell

 Shedding in Dogs - A Challenge for Everyone

-STEINKRAFT Zeolite for dogs in two sizes as good support in autumn
+STEINKRAFT Zeolite for Dogs in two sizes as good support in autumn

 It's not just about grooming, but the awareness that we are helping them stay healthy and feel good.
 Thus, every brush, every bath, and every extra minute we give them becomes an expression of our affection.
 The rhythm of the year and the small challenges it brings remind us that living with a dog is a dance of life – full of devotion, patience, and unconditional love.